GoFetchDeliveries/gofetch-api/v2/jobs.md

 ##### lat

 Latitude of the pickup address.
+Used as a backup in case suburb_name and postcode are not provided.

 ##### lon

 Longitude of the pickup address.
+Used as a backup in case suburb_name and postcode are not provided.

 ##### suburb_name